 M/S Megastar operates with natural gas so it is also more environmentally friendly than other options.

 Eckerö Line is also a company from Finland from the Åland islands.
 It operates only one cruise ship between Helsinki and Tallinn.
 The ship travels from Helsinki to Tallinn two to three times a day and the travel time is 2 hours and 15 minutes.
 Eckerö Line concentrates more on the relaxing cruising atmosphere and it is popular especially among Finns who just want to relax by having a nice day cruise to Tallinn and back.
 Eckerö Line operates also a cargo ship from Helsinki to Tallinn.
-The ship is meant only for cargo and for passengers travelling with their own car.
+The ship is meant only for cargo and for passengers travelling in their car.

 The cruise ship of Eckerö Line called M/S Finlandia is not the most modern but well-renovated.
-It is almost of the same size as the previous ferries and also able to operate even in extreme weather conditions.
+It is almost of the same size as the previous ferries and is also able to operate even in extreme weather conditions.
 Generally, it is comfortable to travel with Eckerö Line too.

 What to Do Onboard?

 A journey between Helsinki and Tallinn is really fast.
 The ride is so short that you won't have enough time to get bored in these big ferries.
-We have some ideas how to spend your time on a ferry.
+We have some ideas about how to spend your time on a ferry.

 Nordic All-Inclusive Buffet

 All the ferry operators have restaurants onboard.
-We recommend trying an all-inclusive buffet that costs about 30 euros / person.
+We recommend trying an all-inclusive buffet that costs about 30 euros/person.
 The price may sound expensive but it includes starters, warm meals, desserts and drinks.
 Usually, also wine and beer are included.
 The food is Nordic style including many seafood and meat products.